bcgov/cas-postgres/README.md

 - delete the cas-ciip-portal patroni configmaps `(can be done from the openshift ui under Resources -> Configmaps)`
 - the trigger-dag job may possibly need to be deleted as well.
 Look for the job in the openshift ui under `Resources -> Other Resources`, if you find the job, delete it.
 - clear the namespace's gcs ciip-backup box in google storage `ex: wksv3k-dev-ciip-backups`

+### Point in Time Recovery

+In the event a database needs to be recovered from a backup to a specific point in time, these are the steps to follow.
+Patroni is shipped with a [clone_with_wale](https://app.zenhub.com/workspaces/climate-action-secretariat-60ca4121764d710011481ca2/issues/bcgov/cas-cif/751) method that we can leverage to handle this for us with the addition of a few environment variables.

+These steps assume you are using Google Cloud to store backups.
+If you are using something else (like S3), the process should be similar for other providers and the necessary environment variables are described in the `configure_spilo` script [here](https://github.com/zalando/spilo/blob/30977cc4bb041dcf2d461d39e109eef4d377272f/postgres-appliance/scripts/configure_spilo.py#L753).

+#### Steps

+- Add the following environment variables to your patroni statefulset:
+  - `CLONE_SCOPE`: \<patroni-cluster-name\>
+  - `CLONE_WITH_WALE`: true
+  - `CLONE_TARGET_TIME`: \<timestamp-with-timezone-to-recover-to\> example: 2022-06-05 08:00:00-08:00
+  - `CLONE_WALG_GS_PREFIX`: \<google-cloud-prefix\> example: gs://[bucket-name]/[folder-name]
+  - `CLONE_GOOGLE_APPLICATION_CREDENTIALS`: \<path-to-json-credentials\> documentation: [Google Cloud Authentication](https://cloud.google.com/docs/authentication/production#passing_variable)

+  Note: You likely already have `WALG_GS_PREFIX` and `GOOGLE_APPLICATION_CREDENTIALS` set as environment variables since they're needed to perform backups.
+The `clone_with_wale` method specifically looks for these variables with the `CLONE_` prefix, so just copying the contents of these existing environment variables into new variables prefixed with `CLONE_` is all that is needed here.
+- Scale the patroni statefulset down to 0
+- Delete the patroni configmaps
+- Delete the patroni PVCs
+- Scale up the patroni statefulset

+Patroni will then start up your database and restore to the point defined in `CLONE_TARGET_TIME`.